dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-containers-anyway.md

 The fact is that containers are an incredible technology that brings many exciting benefits to development.
 They introduce some new challenges too.
 Deciding to go all-in on containers isn't one to be made lightly.
 You need to understand what containers are, how they work, and if they are right for your team.

-Let's dive into the benefits and challenges of these technologies and find out what's the point behind them.
+Let's dive into some of the details behind containers and what's the point in using them.

 ## What is a Container?